Assessing causal effects in the presence of treatment switching through principal stratification: Application: Additional Results

-Results for switchers display some sensitivity to $\kappa$.
-Figure~\ref{Fig_Sens_kappa}(b) shows that the estimates of the average causal effects for switchers are statistically negligible as those we obtained for $\kappa=0$ for $\kappa=0.75$, although for $\kappa=0.75$ the 95\% posterior credible intervals are much smaller.
-We find strong evidence that immediate versus deferred treatment with zidovudine increases the average survival time for switchers irrespective of the time to switching for $\kappa=1$, under which, monotonicity $Y_i(1) \geq Y_i(0) $ holds.
-When $\kappa=0.25$ or $\kappa=0.5$, we find some evidence that immediate versus deferred treatment with zidovudine decreases survival time for switchers who switch later than $2$ and $0.75$ years, respectively.
-The 95\% posterior credible intervals for $\ACE(s)$, with $s\geq 2$ and $s>0.75$, include only negative values.
+Figure~\ref{Fig_SensACE_S_kappa} shows that the estimates of the average causal effects for switchers are statistically negligible as those we obtained for $\kappa=0$ for $\kappa=0.25,0.5, 0.75$.
+Instead, we find evidence that immediate versus deferred treatment with zidovudine increases the average survival time for switchers irrespective of the time to switching for $\kappa=1$, under which monotonicity $Y_i(1) \geq Y_i(0) $ holds.